Who we are

 Our Mission

-The BSH mission is to build stronger health systems that offer quality health services through building capacity for health professionals and institutional competencies, innovations and experiential learning strategies tailored to cultures and norms”
+“Building stronger health systems that offer quality health services through experiential learning strategy and innovation in health professionals and institutions, tailored to cultural practices and norms”

 BSH innovative approach: